 Scoliosis.
 American Physical Therapy Association website.
 Available at: http://www.moveforwardpt.com/SymptomsConditionsDetail.aspx?cid=44c972bb-9690-4505-99f2-0a4c6d1a41a4#.VnBY1L8TDOs.
 Accessed December 1, 2015.

-Scoliosis.
+Questions and answers about scoliosis in children and adolescents.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases website.
 Available at: http://www.niams.nih.gov/Health_Info/Scoliosis/default.asp.
-Updated July 2013.
-Accessed December 15, 2015.
+Updated December 2015.
+Accessed May 16, 2017.

-Scoliosis.
+What is scoliosis?
+Fast Facts: An Easy-to-Read Series of Publications for the Public.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases website.
 Available at: http://www.niams.nih.gov/Health_Info/Scoliosis/scoliosis_ff.asp.
 Updated November 2014.
-Accessed December 15, 2015.
+Accessed May 16, 2017.

 4/1/2014 DynaMed's Systematic Literature Surveillance http://www.ebscohost.com/dynamed: Choosing wisely.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated March 26, 2014.
 Accessed April 1, 2014.